bhawsarathrva/ML_credit_card_fraud/deployment_documentation/sensor_deployment.md

-# Sensor Fault Detection Project Deployment
+# Credit card Fraud Detection Project Deployment

 To deploy our project to Aws Ec2 we have some steps which are following: